Tournament Details

 Boats provided by volunteers must be a minimum of 16 feet in length, have front and rear casting decks, a front mounted trolling motor, an aerated live well capable of keeping alive the two man teams five bass limit.
 Boats must also have console steering (no tiller), an ignition safety kill switch and all safety equipment as required by the United States Coast Guard.
 Every angler must provide his own United States Coast Guard approved personal flotation device (PFD).
 Both boat captains and student anglers must wear a PFD at all times.
 Boats participating in this tournament must have current boat registration.

 Boats should have a full tank of gas at the beginning of the tournament.
 This is done in the interest of fairness to all as well as safety.
-Boat captains must carry a minimum of $300,000 liability insurance on their vessel.
+Boat captains must carry a minimum of a total liability insurance coverage on their vessel of $300,000.
 Boat captains must operate boats in a safe manner, abiding all boating laws when carrying student anglers to fishing locations.
 Student anglers make the decisions on what areas to fish on the lake and what direction to go.
 Boat captains cannot make suggestions on areas to fish.

 Weigh In

-There will be a title for the winning middle school and high school, as well as the biggest fish for an individual in the middle and high school categories.
-Winners will be determined by the total weight combined of each of the three two man teams sent per school.
+First, second and third place will be awarded to a middle school and high school based on total weight; a first, second and third place awarded to middle school two man team and high school two man team based on total weight per angler pair; and to an individual in middle school and an individual in high school for the biggest fish.
+School winners will be determined by the total weight combined of each of the two man teams sent per school.
+There will also be a 1st, 2nd and 3rd place awards given to a middle school two man team and to a high school two man team determined by total weight combined per person.
 Medals or plaques will be awarded to the first, second and third place winners.
 Trophies will be awarded to the winning middle school and high school for their display cases.
-School principals, athletic directors, superintendents and school coaches of the first, second and third place teams will also receive recognition.
-The top ranked high school two man team with the heaviest bag of fish for the tournament will receive scholarship funds and a plaque and/or trophy.
+School principals, athletic directors, superintendents and school coaches of all participating teams will receive tickets to attend the weigh in.
+The top ranked two man team with the heaviest bag of fish for the tournament will receive scholarship funds and a plaque and/or trophy.